It Only Took 94 Hours in the Air and More Than 23,000 Miles on the Odometer!

-United States Air Force Captain James G. Gallagher and his crew (including two additional pilots and twice the normal crew complement) departed Carswell Air Force Base in Fort Worth Texas at 12:21 PM and headed east.
-The Lucky Lady II returned to Carswell 94 hours and one minute later (on March 2, 1949) after flying a total distance of 23,452 miles (37,742 kilometers).
+United States Air Force Captain James G. Gallagher and his crew (including two additional pilots and twice the normal crew complement) departed Carswell Air Force Base in Fort Worth, Texas at 1221 local time and headed east.
+The Lucky Lady II returned to Carswell 94 hours and one minute later (on 2 March 1949) after flying a total distance of 23,452 miles.

 The Lucky Lady II was a standard B-50A of the 63rd Bomb Squadron, 43rd Bombardment Group and was equipped with the normal B-50A defensive armament consisting of 12 50 caliber machine guns.
 The bomber did carry an additional fuel tank in its bomb bay to provide additional range.
 Even with the extra fuel capacity, the B-50 was refueled in midair four times by KB-29 tankers during the mission.
-Flown primarily at altitudes between 10,000 feet and 20,000 feet (3,000 to 6,000 meters), the first non-stop circumnavigation of the planet averaged only 249 miles per hour (401 kilometers per hour) groundspeed.
+Flown primarily at altitudes between 10,000 feet and 20,000 feet, the first non-stop circumnavigation of the planet averaged only 249 miles per hour! ground speed.

 Strategic Air Command’s commander Lieutenant General Curtis LeMay greeted the Lucky Lady II upon its return to Carswell.
 Other dignitaries at Carswell for the historic event included Secretary of the Air Force W. Stuart Symington, Air Force Chief of Staff General Hoyt S. Vandenberg, and Major General Roger M. Ramey, commander of the Eighth Air Force.
 The significance of the event was not lost on LeMay, who took advantage of the opportunity to remark that the Air Force (and of course Strategic Air Command) could now be based entirely in the continental United States and still attack any place in the world that “required the atomic bomb.”